-Located just inside Malaysia in Perlis state on the border between Thailand and Malaysia, lies the KTMB Padang Besar Train Station (Stesen Keretapi Padang Besar) and all trains crossing the border will stop here for immigration formalities, where you will have to disembark the train to go through the immigration process..
+Located just inside Malaysia in Perlis state on the border with Thailand, lies the KTMB Padang Besar Train Station (Stesen Keretapi Padang Besar).

 The new ETS high-speed trains have now started operating out of Padang Besar Station.

 Please see the following pages for timetables and fares :